The Perkins INfrared Exosatellite Survey (PINES) I. Survey Overview, Reduction Pipeline, and Early Results: The PINES Photometric Pipeline

 First, a variable pixel mask is created for each science exposure time using the dark standard deviation images.
 Pixels with high values in these images vary significantly between one exposure and the next.
 Pixels that have standard deviations over five times the average standard deviation of the dark standard deviation image are flagged as variable.

 We then identify hot pixels using the dark images.
 Each pixel in a dark image is iterated over, and its value is compared to a box of its neighboring pixels.
 The pixel is flagged as hot if its value is significantly higher than the median of the neighboring pixels.
 Surrounding pixels can themselves be hot, in which case they will raise the standard deviation of the box and possibly prevent the identification of a hot pixel.
 The hot pixel identification is therefore performed as an iterative process, with previously identified hot pixels being excluded from subsequent calculations.
-Hot pixels are identified with a given box size until no more are found, at which point the box is shrunk and the process is repeated.
+Hot pixels are identified with a given box size and significance threshold until no more are found, at which point the box is shrunk and the process is repeated.
+Through testing, we found that the following combinations of box sizes and significance thresholds successfully flag almost all visible hot pixels: $13\times13$ pixels/10-$\sigma$, $11\times11$ pixels/10-$\sigma$, $9\times9$ pixels/10-$\sigma$, $7\times7$ pixels/9-$\sigma$, and $5\times5$ pixels/8-$\sigma$.

 Dead pixel masks are created using the same iterative shrinking box approach, but flagging pixels if they have values significantly less than that of their neighbors in the flat images.
 Finally, we create a bad pixel mask (BPM) for each exposure time and filter combination using the variable, hot, and dead pixel masks.
 We dark subtract and flat field the data to reduce the raw science images, ignoring flagged pixels in the BPM.